PyconUK/ConferenceScheduler/docs/howto/define_a_conference.rst

      {'duration': 90, 'session_name': 'None', 'starts_at': 52200},
      {'duration': 60, 'session_name': 'None', 'starts_at': 59400}]

-And now, we can use the data we have defined to create instances of :code:`conference_scheduler.resources.Slot`.
+Now, we can that flattened structure to create instances of :code:`conference_scheduler.resources.Slot`.
 A :code:`Slot` instance represents a time and a place into which an event can be scheduled.
 We'll combine the :code:`slot_times` dictionary with the :code:`days` list and the :code:`venues`